rifat-simoom/query-logger/README.md

 This project is open-sourced under the MIT License.

 ## 📬 Contact
-For issues, please open a GitHub issue or reach out to [your email or GitHub profile].
+For issues, please open a GitHub issue or reach out to rifat.simoom@gmail.com.